-8.2.9 peer chaincode signpackage
+9.2.9 peer chaincode signpackage

 '''

 Sign the specified chaincode package

+Usage:

 peer chaincode signpackage [flags]

-Flags:

-help for signpackage
+-h, --help help for signpackage

--h, --help

 Global Flags:

 --cafile string

 Path to file containing PEM-encoded.

 →trusted certificate(s) for the ordering endpoint

 --certfile string

-Path to file containing PEM-encoded X509.
+Path to file containing PEM-encoded X509...

 →public key to use for mutual TLS communication with the orderer endpoint

 Use mutual TLS when communicating with

 --clientauth

-(continues on next page)

-→the orderer endpoint '''
+\hookrightarrowthe orderer endpoint

-'''
+--connTimeout duration

 Timeout for client to connect (default 3s)

---connTimeout duration

---kevfile string
+--keyfile string

 Path to file containing PEM-encoded.

-{\boldsymbol{\mathrel{\hookrightarrow}}} \mathsf{private} key to use {\boldsymbol{\mathsf{for}}} mutual TLS communication {\boldsymbol{\mathsf{with}}} the orderer endpoint
+→private key to use for mutual TLS communication with the orderer endpoint

-Default logging level and overrides, see

---logging-level string

-→core.yaml for full syntax

 -o, --orderer string

 Ordering service endpoint

 --ordererTLSHostnameOverride string The hostname override to use when,

-⇒validating the TLS connection to the orderer.
+\ensuremath{\hookrightarrow}\xspace\ensuremath{\mathsf{validating}} the TLS connection to the orderer.

---tls
+--t1s

 Use TLS when communicating with the

 →orderer endpoint

+The amount of time to shift backwards for.

+--tlsHandshakeTimeShift duration

+→certificate expiration checks during TLS handshakes with the orderer endpoint

 --transient string

 Transient map of arguments in JSON

 →encoding

 '''

-8.2.10 peer chaincode upgrade
+9.2.10 peer chaincode upgrade

 '''

 Upgrade an existing chaincode with the specified one.
-The new chaincode will,
+The new chaincode will.

 →immediately replace the existing chaincode upon the transaction committed.

 Usage:

 peer chaincode upgrade [flags]

-Flags:

 -C, --channelID string

-The channel on which this command should be.
+The channel on which this command should be...

 →executed

 --collections-config string

-The fully qualified path to the collection.
+The fully qualified path to the collection

 →JSON file including the file name

 --connectionProfile string

-Connection profile that provides the necessary...
+Connection profile that provides the necessary

 →connection information for the network.
 Note: currently only supported for

 →providing peer connection information

 -c, --ctor string

 Constructor message for the chaincode in JSON.

 →format (default "{}")

--E, --escc string

-The name of the endorsement system chaincode...
+'''